Wonderful service from start to finish.

 - AuthorEmployment Team

 All workers are entitled to make holiday requests throughout the year and running a business means you need to be ready for such requests with the appropriate policies, pay structure and cover in place.
-Our Employment team explain here the key facts you need to consider regarding holiday requests and whether any unused holiday can be carried over.
+Our Employment Law team explains here the key facts you need to consider regarding holiday requests and whether any unused holiday can be carried over.

 How much notice do workers need to give for their holiday request?